For FAQs and current status of services and policies see UW Libraries Operations Updates

 ETSI (European Telecommunications Standards Institute)

-European Telecommunications Standards Institute provides a searchable catalog on their webpage.
+European Telecommunications Standards Institute provides a searchable catalog and free access to their standards.

 IEEE Standards are developed by the IEEE Standards Association.
 The UW Libraries provide access to these standards in full-text online at the IEEE Xplore Digital Library (Draft Standards are not included in access).
 (UW Restricted).